poupartfarms/poupartfarms.github.io/_posts/2016-11-18-electing-hate.md

 show_related_posts: true
 ---

-# Electing Hate: A reflection on the fallout of electing bigots.

 My first real exposure to overt racism, something that many people experience on a regular basis, came 3 years ago today, in a way that was all the more